-The data controller is Tim Esau, the Information Governance Lead is Jade Hedges who is also the Data Protection Officer.
+The data controller is Spa Dental Wotton LLP, the Information Governance Lead is Jade Hedges who is also the Data Protection Officer.

-This Privacy Notice is available on the practice website Wotton Dental & Implant Clinic - Privacy Notice (wotdental.com) at reception/ by email firstname.lastname@example.org or by telephone 01453844428.
+This Privacy Notice is available on the practice website at www.wotdental.com/ at reception/ by email if you contact email@example.com/ by calling 01453 844428

 You will be asked to provide personal information when joining the practice.
 The purpose of processing your personal data is to provide you with optimum dental health care and prevention.